Back to blog

 What is the Gewerbeanmeldung?

 The Gewerbeanmeldung (form GewA 1) is your formal notification to the local Gewerbeamt that you are starting an independent, ongoing, profit-oriented activity.
-It is the legal precondition for trading as a business owner, getting a tax number from the Finanzamt and joining the relevant Chamber of Industry and Commerce (IHK) or Chamber of Crafts (HWK).
+The legal basis is § 14 of the German Trade Regulation Act (GewO).
+It is the precondition for trading as a business owner, getting a tax number from the Finanzamt and joining the relevant Chamber of Industry and Commerce (IHK) or Chamber of Crafts (HWK).

 Important: not every self-employed activity is a Gewerbe.
 Liberal professions under § 18 EStG — doctors, lawyers, designers, consultants, programmers — are exempt from the trade registration and only register with the Finanzamt.
+Farmers and the pure management of your own assets are also exempt.
 See our guide on the Freiberufler vs. Gewerbetreibender distinction.

 Who must register?